-The Texas country outlaw’s bid for a wider audience with ‘Are You Ready for the Country’ gets a closer look
+Texas country outlaw Waylon Jennings bids for a wider audience with his ‘Are You Ready for the Country’ LP.

-The following is a feature album review first published in Picking Up The Tempo on July 7, 1976.
+The following is a feature album review by Stephen K. Peeples first published in Picking Up The Tempo on July 7, 1976.

 Sometime during June (1976) word reached me that Waylon Jennings’ new album was ready to go, so I called his co-producer Ken Mansfield (who lives in what once was Lash LaRue’s grandiose cowboy mansion on a Laurel Canyon hilltop) and hit him up for a pre-release listen.

 “You’ll have to call Grelun Landon at RCA and get an okay from him,” Mansfield told me.

 Waylon and Mansfield had totally bypassed RCA’s “you must record in Nashville” maxim for the first time in Waymore’s 10 years with that label by recording this whole new album at Sound Labs in L.A.

 They were going to do it there with or without RCA’s blessing, so finally Jerry Bradley in Nashville said (and I paraphrase): “Okay, go ahead, do the album, give it to me when it’s done, and I’ll take care of the rest.”
 That no doubt meant that he’d somehow try to smooth any ruffled Nashvillian feathers.

 The L.A. sessions were kept pretty secret, and most people with RCA didn’t know about it at all until it was too late for them to bitch about it.
 So knowing all that, Mansfield wanted to get RCA’s okay for a preview because he figured he’d already pushed them pretty far.